Watchable Wildlife: Eastern Coyote

 - Coyotes are related to wolves, but are lighter and smaller.

-- Coyotes may be seen alone, or in small groups of up to six coyotes (often related).
+- Coyotes may be seen alone, or in small groups of up to six coyotes (often related) during late summer and early fall.

 - The coyote's howl and short, high-pitched yelps can be sometimes heard as far away as three miles.
 They are especially vocal in late winter, during their breeding season.